 When choosing a doctoral program, you should consider your specific career and educational goals.
 Ed.D. and Ph.d candidates often plan to pursue a career as an education administrator.

-Regardless of the type of program you choose, earning a doctorate in education will prepare you to become a leader in your field.
+Regardless of your program choice, earning a doctorate in education will prepare you to become a leader in your field.